Saturday, 16 July 2016

 The GR continued along small roads and dusty white farm tracks until, topping a rise with a wayside cross, we saw the village of St-Jeures ahead.

 At this point there was a traffic jam.
-A herd of mild-eyed cows was ambling up towards us, but they politely made space for us to slip down beside them, and we were soon entering the village, climbing up past the walled graveyard, then through a street of grey-walled houses, interspersed with grassy plots enclosed by low stone walls.
+A herd of mild-eyed cows was ambling up towards us, but they politely made space for us to slip down beside them, and we were soon entering the village, climbing up past the walled graveyard, then through a street of grey-walled stone houses, and grassy plots enclosed by low stone walls.

-It was a village of stone walls.
+It was a village of stone.
 Above us the great squat stone church crouched.

 Apart from a closed restaurant, the only shop we could find was a tabac fronting onto the road near the war memorial.
 Fortunately it was also a bar, so we sat down inside, with the sun pouring through the window, and had coffee.